-I've included a list of these type of symptoms as well to give you an idea of what type of symptoms you may be experiencing when hyperthyroid.
+I’ve included a list of these types of symptoms as well to give you an idea of what type of symptoms you may be experiencing when hyperthyroid.

-Remember that these episodic pattern can be missed unless you happen to check the TSH at the time you are symptomatic.
+Remember that this episodic pattern can be missed unless you happen to check the TSH at the time you are symptomatic.

 - Hot flashes or episodes of heat intolerance

 - Mood changes but typically more anxiety

 - Jittery sensation or sensation of “too much energy”

 - Facial flushing or sensation of hot extremities

 - Heart palpitations or sensation of a racing pulse (usually episodic and short-lived)

 - Weight loss and increased appetite